 Employers in Australia are required to cover their employees with workers’ compensation insurance in case of accidents in the workplace, and they must have coverage in each state and territory in which they hire workers.
 Premiums are based on factors such as the type of industry, remuneration, and claims history.

 Compensation, Severance & Retirement

-Lastly, organizations must report and pay the fringe benefits tax or FBT if they provide employees with any non-income benefits, such as car allowances, entertainment, insurance coverage, or otherwise.
-FBT is calculated according to two separate “gross-up” rates, with the appropriate amount dependent on whether the employer is entitled to a credit for any GST paid on the benefits provided to an employee.
+- Fringe Benefits Tax (FBT): must be reported and paid on any non-income benefits employees receive, such as car allowances, entertainment, insurance coverage, etc. The rates for these vary, depending on whether any GST had to be paid for the benefits provided to the employee.
 Generally, any benefits with a value over $2,000 must be reported on the employee’s PAYG payment summary.

-Both full- and part-time employees in Australia enjoy strong worker protections and a generous allowance of four weeks’ paid annual leave per year based on their ordinary hours of work.
+Employees in Australia are entitled to four weeks’ paid leave each year, as well as time off on national or state holidays (between ten and 13 days, variable by state and territory).
 They are also entitled to receive 10 days’ paid personal/sick or “carer’s” leave per year, accruing on a pro-rata basis, plus an additional two days of unpaid carer’s leave and a further two days of paid “compassionate” or bereavement leave.
 Any applicable enterprise agreements or other registered agreements may provide employees with more annual leave than the national rules specify, but never less.